anna-maksakova/crm-analytics-project/README.md

-﻿# Final Project: CRM Analysis for Online School X
+﻿# Final Project: CRM Analysis for Online IT School